griffinmoore/oldbrownearth/_posts/2020-03-31-earthship-biotecture.md

 But for any of the Earthship's flaws, it is clear that the design gets many things right.
 And it seems to have permeated the mainstream consciousness in a way that other earth-shelters have not– something which is critically important.

 I bought Earthship originator Michael Reynolds' three volume book set last year, but haven't gotten around to reading them yet.
-The books are actually [on sale](https://www.earthshipglobal.com/books) now for just $15 a piece– cheaper than I found them on eBay.
-I'd also recommend watching [Garbage Warrior](http://www.garbagewarrior.com) which documents Michael Reynolds' quest to establish a legal test site for experimental shelter designs.
+For a great introduction, I recommend watching [Garbage Warrior](http://www.garbagewarrior.com) which documents Michael Reynolds' quest to establish a legal test site for experimental shelter designs.

 On the [Earthship Biotecture](https://www.earthshipglobal.com) website, they are now advertising webinars and I noticed one with a date to-be-decided in which Reynolds will address Earthship critiques, so I will try my best to attend that one and follow up here.